alemhnan/SPU/Docs/JWT/README.md

 node verifyWithPublicKey.js --publicKey ./mykey.pub --token TOKEN
 ```

-That will print the content of the token iff is possible to verify the token given the public key.
+It will print the content of the token iff is possible to verify the token given the public key.